Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

 Reaching out for professional help

-Working with a therapist or mental health professional will be an extremely positive way that you can work through whatever it is you are experiencing.
+Working with a therapist or mental health professional can be an extremely positive way to work through whatever it is you are experiencing.
 Whether you have gone through a personal trauma or something that you may tell yourself is ‘no big deal,’ validate your experience and recognize it is something that is hurting you.
 For you, it is a big deal, and you deserve to get the help you need.
 Talking with a professional can help you do just that and make it easier to overcome whatever you might be going through.

 Getty/Vadym Pastukh